SuperOfficeDocs/superoffice-docs/docs/onsite/config/index.md

 ### .ini versus .config (Windows)

-**superoffice.config** is a NetServer config file in the same place as *superoffice.ini* (also found in the same way, if you come in via COM).
+**SuperOffice.config** is a NetServer config file in the same place as *SuperOffice.ini* (also found in the same way, if you come in via COM).

-The database user and password are stored in *superoffice.config* - encrypted and set by the MSI installer.
+The database user and password are stored in *SuperOffice.config* - encrypted and set by the MSI installer.

-**ODBC data source** and **archive path** are taken from *superoffice.ini* automatically.
-The *superoffice.config* file doesn't need to specify the database server/type unless the ODBC source is non-standard.
+**ODBC data source** and **archive path** are taken from *SuperOffice.ini* automatically.
+The *SuperOffice.config* file doesn't need to specify the database server/type unless the ODBC source is non-standard.

-The SERVER and DATABASE are dictated by the ODBC source in the *superoffice.ini* file.
-We look up in the Registry and transfer database and server settings to NetServer (not *superoffice.config*, but directly to NetServer without writing to the .config file).
+The SERVER and DATABASE are dictated by the ODBC source in the *SuperOffice.ini* file.
+We look up in the Registry and transfer database and server settings to NetServer (not *SuperOffice.config*, but directly to NetServer without writing to the .config file).

-The database user and password go the other way, from superoffice.config to both NetServer and the C++ code.
+The database user and password go the other way, from SuperOffice.config to both NetServer and the C++ code.

 ### How to find SuperOffice.ini